Reading Time: 17 minutes

 Nearby City: Willowick, OH.
 Wickliffe, OH, and Willoughby, OH

-Paulina Lake is a twin lake within the caldera of Newberry Volcano.
+Paulina Lake is a twin lake and another popular lake to visit in Oregon within the caldera of Newberry Volcano.
 The lake covers 1,500 acres and sits 1,930 meters above sea level in the Newberry National Volcanic Monument.
-It’s an ideal location for recreational activities, such as Kayaking, canoeing, paddleboarding, and fishing
+It’s also an ideal location for land investment for recreational activities, such as Kayaking, canoeing, paddle boarding, and fishing.

 Best time to visit: May through July